dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SQL_WARNINGS_EXPLANATION.md

 - ? `MainViewModel.Commands.cs` - No errors
 - ? `SettingsViewModel.cs` - No errors
 - ? `UiBookmarks.cs` - No errors
-- ? `SpyWindow.Procedures.Exec.cs` - No errors
+- ? `AutomationWindow.Procedures.Exec.cs` - No errors

 ## How to Handle These Warnings